smartgridadsc/IEC61850SecurityDataset/README.md

 ## Attack Scenarios
 Table 1 lists the different types of GOOSE attacks and the tactics for realizing them.
-In short, a denial of service (DoS) attack is a malicious attempt by an attacker to block a legitimate IED from accessing a particular resource through flooding.
+Basically, a denial of service (DoS) attack is a malicious attempt by an attacker to block a legitimate IED from accessing a particular resource through flooding.
 A message suppression (MS) attack refers to the hijacking of the communication channel by modifying the GOOSE header fields to prevent legitimate IEDs from receiving critical messages or updates.
 Data Manipulation (DM) refers to the process of injecting modified network payloads into the network to negatively impact the power grid stability or to mask unauthorized changes.
 These attacks are organized into three subfolders under the Attack directory where each subfolder contains attack trace(s) generated using the Normal.pcapng as a baseline.
 We also consider a more advanced attack scenario where an attacker combines multiple tactics to attack circuit breaker (CB-11).
-The duration of each PCAP file is 10 minutes and the details of each file are explained below.
+The duration of each PCAP file is 10 minutes, and the details of each file are as follows.

 |Attacks|Tactics|
 |:-------|:------------------------------------------------------------|